Smarter business insurance

 Battery Storage Shortfall

-A solar designer calculated the battery ROI based on "nameplate" capacity rather than "usable" capacity (Depth of Discharge).
+A solar designer calculated the battery ROI based on 'nameplate' capacity rather than 'usable' capacity (Depth of Discharge).
 When the system failed to deliver the promised energy savings, the client sued for the difference in value.

 High-Rise Fire Matrix Failure

 An engineer omitted a specific logic step in the Fire Indication Panel (FIP) cause-and-effect matrix.
-This triggered a false full-building evacuation of a 42-story tower during business hours, leading to fire brigade call-out fees and tenant lawsuits.
+This triggered a false full-building evacuation of a 42-storey tower during business hours, leading to fire brigade call-out fees and tenant lawsuits.

 Electric Shock from VSDs

 A contractor installed standard Type A RCDs on circuits feeding Variable Speed Drives (VSDs).
-The VSDs leaked DC current, "blinding" the RCDs.
+The VSDs leaked DC current, 'blinding' the RCDs.
 When a fault occurred, the RCD failed to trip, resulting in a serious electric shock and a WorkSafe investigation.

 Critical Infrastructure Data Breach